 - % of referrals screened and eligible for further assessment and service provision from the council;

-- % of referrals to Reablement Team (see Reablement);
+- % of referrals to Reablement Team (see Reablement chapter);

-- % of referrals to Case Management Team (see Case Management);
+- % of referrals to Case Management Team (see Case Management chapter);

-- % of referrals to Adult Safeguarding Team (see Adult Safeguarding).
+- % of referrals to Adult Safeguarding Team (see Adult Safeguarding chapter).